ShkolniskyLab/object_detection_LSM/README.md

-# Object detection under the linear subspace model (LSM)
+# Object Detection under the Linear Subspace Model (LSM)

-Matlab code accompanying the paper "Object detection under the linear subspace model"
+This repository contains MATLAB code accompanying the paper titled "Object Detection under the Linear Subspace Model".

-The functions are written in MATLAB and do not use any external packages.
+The functions are implemented in MATLAB and do not require any external packages.

-See .pdf for more details
+For more detailed information, please refer to the accompanying PDF file.

-# Getting started
+## Getting Started

-Add folder to the MATLAB.
+1. Add the folder to your MATLAB directory.
-Run main.m
+2. Run `main.m`.

-The code output figures stored at a directory named 'figs' under the same instaled path.
+The code will generate figures stored in a directory named 'figs' within the same installed path.

+## Running Time

+- Running time on ___ using the GPU is approximately ___.
+- Running time on ___ without using the GPU is approximately ___.

-# Citation
+## Citation

 Please cite the following papers when using the code